Bhutan: Foreign relations

 In the early 20th century, Bhutan became a de facto protectorate of the British Empire under the Treaty of Punakha in 1910.
 British protection guarded Bhutan from Tibet and Qing China.
 In the aftermath of the Chinese Communist Revolution, Bhutan signed a friendship treaty with the newly independent Dominion of India in 1949.
 Its concerns were exacerbated after the annexation of Tibet by the People's Republic of China.
 However, Bhutan was never directly colonised.

 Relations with Nepal remained strained due to Bhutanese refugees.
 Bhutan joined the United Nations in 1971.
 It was the first country to recognise Bangladesh's independence in 1971.
 It became a founding member of the South Asian Association for Regional Cooperation (SAARC) in 1985.
 The country is a member of 150 international organisations, including the Bay of Bengal Initiative, BBIN, World Bank, the International Monetary Fund and the Group of 77.

 Bhutan maintains strong economic, strategic, and military relations with India.
-In February 2007, the Indo-Bhutan Friendship Treaty was substantially revised, clarifying Bhutan's full control of its foreign relations, as well as its independence and sovereignty.
+In February 2007, the Indo-Bhutan Friendship Treaty was substantially revised, and the revision came into effect on 1 January 2011, clarifying Bhutan's full control of its foreign relations, as well as its independence and sovereignty.
 Whereas the Treaty of 1949, Article 2 stated: "The Government of India undertakes to exercise no interference in the internal administration of Bhutan.
 On its part the Government of Bhutan agrees to be guided by the advice of the Government of India in regard to its external relations," the revised treaty now states "In keeping with the abiding ties of close friendship and cooperation between Bhutan and India, the Government of the Kingdom of Bhutan and the Government of the Republic of India shall cooperate closely with each other on issues relating to their national interests.
 Neither government shall allow the use of its territory for activities harmful to the national security and interest of the other."
 The revised treaty also includes this preamble: "Reaffirming their respect for each other's independence, sovereignty and territorial integrity", an element absent in the earlier version.
 By long-standing agreement, Indian and Bhutanese citizens may travel to each other's countries without a passport or visa, but must still have their national identity cards.
 Bhutanese citizens may also work in India without legal restrictions.

 Bhutan does not have formal diplomatic ties with China, but exchanges of visits at various levels between them have significantly increased in recent times.
 The first bilateral agreement between China and Bhutan was signed in 1998 and Bhutan has also set up honorary consulates in the Special Administrative Regions of Hong Kong and Macau.